xray-imaging/2bm-docs/docs/source/ops/item_005.rst

    Pink beam cut in half by the second DMM crystal

-Once 1.
-2. and 3. are met reset DMM M2Y to 10 mm and the second crystal angle (DMM Down stream arm) to 0.
+Once steps 1, 2, and 3 are completed, reset DMM M2Y to 10 mm and the second crystal angle (DMM Downstream arm) to 0.

-To find the DMM monocromatic beam, move the DMM in the beam (set USY-OB, USY-IB and DSY to 0) and set the DMM Upstream arm to 1.25 deg.
-The distance between the center of the first and second crystal is approximately 600 mm.
+To find the DMM monochromatic beam, move the DMM into the beam (set USY-OB, USY-IB, and DSY to 0) and set the DMM Upstream arm to 1.25°.
+The distance between the centers of the first and second crystal is approximately 600 mm.

 :math:`\tan(2 * 1.25) \times 600 = 26.196 mm`

 #.
-Move DMM M2Y to 26.196 mm
+Move DMM M2Y to 26.196 mm.
 #.
-Move the detector Y (2bma:m21) to 26.196 mm
+Move the detector Y (2bma:m21) to 26.196 mm.

 .. figure:: ../img/beamline_alignment_011.png
    :width: 720px